1391819/interactive-low-poly-environment/README.md

 - [ ] Use noise perturbations to shape clouds
 - [ ] Increase resolution of water surface texture
 - [ ] Populate night mode skybox with shining stars
-- [ ] TUrn "Environment elements: in-depth review" into a table
+- [ ] Turn "Environment elements: in-depth review" into a table

 ## Usage